Installation | Topics | Beyond Lino

 $ cat >> .ssh/authorized_keys

-Paste the maintainer’s public key to the terminal.
+Paste the administrator’s public key to the terminal.
 Press ENTER to add at least one newline.
 Press Ctrl+D to say you’re finished with pasting content.

 Footnotes: